2016–17 Copa Argentina

 The 2016–17 Copa Argentina (officially the Copa Total Argentina 2016-17 for sponsorship reasons) was the eighth edition of the Copa Argentina, and the sixth since the relaunch of the tournament in 2011.
 The competition began on February 2 and ended on December 9, 2017.

-River Plate, the defending champions, defeated Atlético Tucumán 2–1 in the Final to win their 2nd title.
+River Plate, the defending champions, defeated Atlético Tucumán 2–1 in the final to win their 2nd title.
 As champions, River Plate qualified for the 2017 Supercopa Argentina.

 Atlético Tucumán, as runners-up, qualified for the 2018 Copa Libertadores because River Plate had already qualified as Primera División runners-up.

 Teams

-Ninety-nine teams took part in this competition: All teams from the Primera División (30); twelve teams of the Primera B Nacional; five from the Primera B, four from the Primera C; two from the Primera D; fourteen teams from Federal A and thirty-two from Federal B.
+The 99 teams that took part in this competition included: All teams from the Primera División (30); twelve teams of the Primera B Nacional; five from the Primera B, four from the Primera C; two from the Primera D; fourteen teams from Federal A and thirty-two from Federal B.